Installing WordPerfect 8.1 for Linux manually on a distro current in 2024

 Satisfying dependencies

 If you are installing on a 64-bit debian-based distro, you should first ensure that i386 is an available architecture; on this, see the Debian Multiarch wiki.
 You should also install a 32-bit version of the libc6 package if it is available from your normal repository.
+In the case of a debian-based distro, you may also need to install the "libxaw7:i386" package from the repository.

 The wp-full and fonts packages declare dependency on "libc6", "libc5", "xlib6g", and "type1inst".